 dancing shows presented by the Rita Turner School of Dance

 dancing shows presented by Claire Fulcher’s Apple Dance Company

 most of the ‘Sounds Familiar’ Shows presented by Ipswich Operatic Society

 musicals and plays by Gallery Players at the Sir John Mills Theatre, Ipswich

 several touring and one-off performances by John Southworth’s Dolphin Arts.

 In 2003 I changed the company’s trading name to Showlite Sound and Light.
 I went ‘back to my roots’ and concentrated on providing high quality indoor and outdoor public address systems.
-I do still enjoy lighting small scale shows when I have the time.
+I did still enjoy lighting small scale shows when I had the time.

-Since that change in direction the sound side of the business has expanded enormously.
-I now have available:
+Following that change in direction the sound side of the business expanded enormously.
+At one point I had available:

 7 amplifiers varying in output power from 40 to 900 watts